Coldmooon/CCF/README.md

 ### Bug report ###

-* If you find any bug or have any problems in running the codes, post it in Issues.
-I will try to help.
+* If you find any bug or have any problems in running the codes, post it in Issues or send email to yb[dot]derek[at]gmail[dot]com.

 ### Reference ###